-SGL is based in Calgary, Alberta and has 33 employees, none of whom are unionized.
+SGL is based in Calgary, Alberta and also has an office in Reno, Nevada.
+It has 72 employees, none of whom are unionized.

-SGL sold 1.62 billion litres of natural gas liquids to approximately 100 counterparties in 2017.
-SGL's largest customer is our Canadian Propane Distribution business, which represented 63% of its annual sales.
+SGL sold 2.30 billion litres of natural gas liquids to approximately 28 counterparties in 2018.
+SGL's largest customer is our Canadian Propane Distribution business, which represented 65% of its annual sales.